New Extender Setup

 - After that, press the WPS button on your router.

-- Let the WPS LED light become solid green.
+- Let the WPS LED light to become solid green.

 - Now, unplug your extender and place it to your new desired location.

-When all four LED lights on your extender lit up, it indicates that your Netgear new extender setup has been done properly.
-If you find any LED light off, make sure to get in touch with our knowledgeable experts.
+When all four LED lights on your extender lit up, it indicates that your new extender setup has been done properly.

 Now, you need to connect all your WiFi-enabled devices to the new Netgear_Ext SSID.

-After doing Netgear extender setup, you are required to connect your devices to the Netgear_ext network to enjoy extended WiFi range and coverage.
-While connecting, you will need to enter the Netgear_ext login details.
+After doing the extender setup, you are required to connect your devices to the extender’s WiFi network to enjoy extended WiFi range and coverage.
+While connecting, you will need to enter the extender’s login details.
 Let’s have a look at the complete steps:

 - Once you have successfully completed your new extender installation, exit the default web user interface and then the browser you were using.

-- Grab a device you want to connect to new Netgear_ext SSID.
+- Grab a device you want to connect to new SSID.

 - Click on the WiFi icon to turn it on.